anuzzolese/oke-challenge/README.md

 Guidelines for OKE-challenge@ESWC2015
 =========

-This folder contains guidelines an materials for the Open Knowledge Extraction challenge at ESWC2015.
+This folder contains guidelines and materials for the Open Knowledge Extraction challenge at ESWC2015.
-The OKE challenge consists of three tasks, participant can choose to participate to one of more of them.
+The OKE challenge consists of three tasks, participants can choose to compete in one of more of them.
 Each task will have a separate dataset.
-All sentences in the three dataset are of enciclopeadic nature.
+All sentences in the three datasets are of encyclopedic nature.
 The majority of sentences are descriptive of with respect to one main entity, e.g. if the main entity is a person the sentence will be of biographic nature.

 The **example data** used in the following description of tasks is available in folder [example_data](./example_data)